-We’re reviewing and updating the program so please check back in late February 2019 for an even better version!
+We’re reviewing and updating the program so please check back in April 2019 for an even better version!

 Now you have a choice.
 You can take the whole program, which covers more than 30 conditions, or you can pick and choose which standalone courses you want, learn at your own pace and pay as you go.
 We design our programs to make it easier for you to fit your schedule and your budget.